 Olive (Olea europaea)

-Color/Appearance: Heartwood is a cream or yellowish brown, with darker brown or black contrasting streaks.
-Color tends to deepen with age.
-Olive is somtimes figured with curly or wavy grain, burl, or wild grain.
+Color/Appearance: Heartwood is typically yellow to light reddish brown, with contrasting darker brown to black streaks and veins.
+Yellowish sapwood is generally sharply demarcated from the heartwood, though it can be harder to tell apart if the heartwood lacks contrasting streaks.
+Overall color tends to deepen with age.
+Olive is sometimes figured with curly or wavy grain, burl, or wild grain.

 Grain/Texture: Grain may be straight, interlocked, or wild.
 Fine uniform texture with moderate natural luster.

-Rot Resistance: Conflicting reports range from non-durable/perishable to durable/moderately durable.
-Olive is susceptible to insect attack.
+Rot Resistance: Conflicting reports range from perishable to moderately durable.
+Olive has poor insect/borer resistance.

-Workability: Somewhat easy to work, though wild or interlocked grain may result in tearout during surfacing operations.
-Olive has high movement in service and is considered to have poor stability.
-Turns superbly.
+Workability: Can be somewhat difficult to work on account of its density and sometimes wild or interlocked grain, resulting in tearout during surfacing operations.
+Olive has high movement in service and is considered to have poor stability—especially if branch wood has been used (a more common occurrence with fruit trees like olive).
+Turns superbly, though drying checks and warpage can occur during drying.
 Glues and finishes well.

 Odor: Has a distinct, fruity scent when being worked.

-Pricing/Availability: Because of the fruit’s economic importance, healthy, cultivated Olive trees (O. europaea) aren’t felled for lumber; availability is generally limited to pruned branches, trimmings, and diseased/storm damaged orchard trees.
-Short lumber, turning squares, and burls are occasionally available from wild trees, as well as the closely related East African Olive (O. capensis).
-Prices are very high.
+Pricing/Availability: Because of the fruit’s economic importance, healthy, cultivated olive trees typically aren’t felled for lumber.
+Availability is generally limited to pruned branches, trimmings, and diseased/storm damaged orchard trees.
+Short lumber, natural-edged slabs, turning squares, and burls are occasionally available, often from wild trees.
+Prices are high for an imported hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.